fluencelabs/nox/bench/vm/results/README.md

 - `recursive_hash` computes a hash chain `hash(hash( ... hash(x)))` of the provided value `x`
 - `matrix_product` performs multiple iterations of computing a product of random matrices
 - `matrix_qr_decomposition` performs multiple iterations of a QR decomposition of a random matrix
-- `matrix_svid_decomposition` performs multiple iterations of an SVD decomposition of a random matrix
+- `matrix_svd_decomposition` performs multiple iterations of an SVD decomposition of a random matrix

 ### Setup